RealityETH/reality-eth-monorepo/packages/dapp/README.md

 ### Gas exhaustion and bonds that are uneconomical to claim.

 Unless specified by the creator of a question, the system does not force a minimum value on the size of any given bond.
 Although the doubling process puts a practical limit on the number of answers it may reasonably be expected to handle, there may still be a number of very small bonds submitted before the recoverable bonds reach the value of the gas required to recover them.

 In theory the gas required to claim bonds for all the answers that have been supplied may exceed the Block Gas Limit.

 This is handled by starting the claim process from the most expensive end, and allowing the claimer to stop before getting to the first answer in the series.
 It also allows the claim to be split over multiple transactions, each leaving the contract with an earlier transaction history hash.

+To preserve the ability to pay for an answer that was taken over from another user, the claimer is not paid for transaction n until the system has seen transaction n-1.
+Since the bond always decreases as we follow the history backwards, it can safely pay out for n+1 and higher.

-## Managing and fetching information
+## Structuring and fetching information

 ### Encoding questions and answers